milesgalli/portfolio-updated/readme.md

 # Future Improvements
 - The overall design of the website needs improvement.
 Unfortunetly my css skills at the momenent are not that strong.
 - Add additional pages such as, a personal blog etc
-- add more images and additonal content to pages.
+- Add more images and additonal content to pages.